Study up! You'll be glad you did.

 Ian, MINNESLOWTA and Minnesota driving is an entire post in itself.

 I loved the Canadian mugging.
 It totally reminded me of the time my Gramma got mugged and asked for change so she could take the bus home and get a cup of coffee.
 And he gave it to her!

 2014 - sold the sidecars and my super short GS!
-Need to buy a 700GS Twin
+Bought a F650GS Twin